virtualsecureplatform/TFHEpp/README.md

 The default parameter is 128 bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use faster but less secure parameter.

 # FFTW3 Support
-Some environments which does not support AVX2 cannot use spqlios.
+Some environments which do not support AVX2 cannot use spqlios.
 Instead of spqlios, TFHEpp can use fftw3.
 To use fftw3,  install `libfftw3-dev` and add `-DUSE_FFTW3=ON` to the compile option.

 # Third party libraries